What Are The Fundamental Beliefs Of Hinduism

 In Hinduism, a guru is a spiritual teacher who guides disciples on the path to self-realization.
 The guru is considered to be a living embodiment of wisdom and compassion, and their guidance is essential for navigating the complexities of spiritual life.

-- The Role of the Guru: The guru helps disciples to overcome their ignorance, purify their minds, and awaken their inner potential.
-They provide personalized instruction and support, tailored to the individual needs of each disciple.
+• The Role of the Guru: The guru helps disciples to overcome their ignorance, purify their minds, and awaken their inner potential.
+They provide personalized instruction and support, built for the individual needs of each disciple.

 10. Ahimsa: Non-Violence